 Tap on the times in the instructions below to start a kitchen timer while you cook.

-Slice the squash into 1/4 inch slices.
-Toss the slices in the olive oil, 1/2 teaspoon sea salt, and 1/4 teaspoon black pepper.
+In a large bowl, toss the slices in the olive oil, 1/2 teaspoon sea salt, and 1/4 teaspoon black pepper.

 Layer the roasted squash in a 9×13 baking dish.